 Intensive Programme (5 ECTS)

-All Euroculture students from the partner universities meet with each other and faculty during a week-long intensive course at the end of the second semester.
+All Euroculture students from the partner universities meet with each other, academic staff and external experts during a week-long intensive course at the end of the second semester.
 The IP is structured according to the four fields identified in the first semester, and its aim is to deepen the knowledge and understanding obtained in that semester by joint discussion and reflection.
 The IP-theme changes annually on the basis of current issues.
 It is also a strong intercultural group experience.
-Furthermore, it gives students the chance to engage with faculty and students in an international setting, allowing them to discuss the papers they prepared and to receive feedback on their proposals for the Master thesis.
-The IP also provides an opportunity to improve one’s foreign language skills and intercultural competence.
 Students bear only the cost of travel to and from location of the IP programme.

-The main characteristics of the Euroculture programme, multilingualism, interdisciplinarity, transnationalism and specifically European cultural studies become especially apparent during the IP.
+The main characteristics of the Euroculture programme: multilingualism, interdisciplinarity, transnationalism and competency-building become especially apparent during the IP.